Why Writing is Important

 In short, you practice critical thinking.

-The problem is, only about a quarter of both 8th- and 12th-grade students can write proficiently, according to the most recent data from the National Assessment of Educational Progress.
+The problem is, only about a quarter of both 8th- and 12th-grade students can write proficiently, according to recent data from the National Assessment of Educational Progress.
 And what’s more, as The New York Times points out, “40 percent of those who took the ACT writing exam in the high school class of 2016 lacked the reading and writing skills necessary to complete successfully a college-level English composition class, according to the company’s data.”

 To think critically, to be prepared for the world ahead, and to achieve college success, today’s students need regular writing practice.
 With this guide, you’ll learn everything you need to empower your students with the literacy skills that will last a lifetime.